akshayravikumar/blog/_posts/2020-07-03-counting-crosswords.md

 The solution: instead of booleans, treat each square as a bit!
 We can fit each row in a 16-bit integer, so our new grid representation is simply an array of 15 `uint16` values.
 How nice.
 To implement this, a measly Python program wasn't going to cut it.
 We needed to take things to the next level.

-(Okay, in retrospect I'm not convinced that we _needed_ to: like, if I ran the program for long enough I'm sure we would have found something.
+(Okay, in retrospect I'm not convinced that we _needed_ to: like, if I ran the program for long enough I'm sure we would have found a grid that worked.
 But the project had transcended this one crossword puzzle, and had become something much deeper.
 Or I was going insane.)

 Anyways, I rewrote the whole thing in Go.
 It'd been a few years, and I wanted to brush up.
 Go also made it easier to implement Grid Representation 2.0.